xbeat/Machine-Learning/README.md

 Regression models are powerful tools for predicting numerical values, but they often struggle with outliers.
 Outliers are data points that significantly differ from other observations, potentially skewing the model's performance.
 Let's explore this concept with a simple linear regression example.

+## Leveraging Polars for Efficient Data Workflows

+Lazy Evaluation in Polars

+Polars leverages lazy evaluation to optimize query execution plans before actually processing the data.
+This approach allows for better memory management and performance optimization by building a computation graph that can be analyzed and optimized before execution.

 ## Building a LangGraph Agent with Graph Memory

 LangGraph Agent Architecture Overview